vlOd2/QuickGL/README.md

 >All of these are optional and you can just use QuickGL for the bindings just fine without them

 # ⚙ Bindings
-The bindings are automatically generated based on the official GLFW header and OpenGL registry<br>
+The bindings are automatically generated based on the official GLFW, AL/ALC headers and OpenGL registry<br>
 You may generate your own custom bindings using [QGLBindingsGen](https://github.com/vlOd2/QGLBindingsGen)

 # ⚖ License